 When asked about the museum’s experience working with Involve Interpreter, Karen said: “Within this gallery we have about 25 elements, so to get as many of those covered by BSL as possible was important to us.
 Sometimes we come up against issues that hold back our deadlines but there were no issues at all with Involve Interpreter, the process was easy and simple, and they came through with the goods when we needed them.”

-With most of the Involve Interpreter team being from Merseyside, providing increased accessibility at the Museum of Liverpool was something they were all incredibly proud of.
+With many of our team being from Merseyside, providing increased accessibility at the Museum of Liverpool was something we were all incredibly proud of.
 We highly recommend visiting the museum for a good day out and seeing if you can spot any of our interpreters while you’re there!
 They’re open Tuesday to Sunday from 10am – 6pm, so pop down to learn more about what a fantastic city Liverpool is.